The Great OEM Training Scandal?

 Frankly, it is shocking that the OEM does not have a system in place, which can decipher that if it only took the sales consultant three to four minutes to complete the test that it is a red flag, no?

 Or is it reality that one, seasoned retail salesperson or service advisor is completing the OEM's online test for everyone at the dealership?

 As someone on the dealer level has most likely printed out all of the test answers in a notebook.
 Or better yet, there are many OEM’s who you can simply right-hand click the training course - within the browser - to then click “inspect element” in which case all of the test answers are shown directly in the coding.
 Do yourself a favor and check it out.

 The purpose of OEM training on the dealer level is to ensure that your staff is up to date in various OEM information.
 That is everything from product knowledge, OEM programs, and Customer Service standards to name a few.

-So if your dealership is simply going through the motions by cheating, then it can have a severe impact on not just your dealer's bottom line, but your customers experience.
 Think about this for a moment.
 It is very common for the OEM to tout that if your sales consultants are taking the online training, then the customer survey scores should reflect, which seems to be nothing more than common sense, right?
 But this not the case.

 As each dealer has break points in their customer's experience.
 And no matter how many times the OEM tries to revamp their training it does not seem to have any impact.
 Even causing for OEM’s to hire loyalty managers to assist in the dealer level training and development.
 So if your dealer is cheating - even paying someone to take the testing for you which happens far more than of what you realize - then you have not only put your dealership in jeopardy, but you are not doing yourself any favors.
 It is time that the OEM’s wake-up and smell the coffee and realize how much cheating is happening on the dealer level, and take action!